the Winter Soldier

 This wasn't James' only team, though.
 A member of the Young Allies and the Kid Commandos, James was a driving force in both of these groups, and he even formed the Liberty Legion when the Invaders were captured and mind controlled by the Red Skull once.

 Throughout the war, James facilitated missions for either Captain America alone, the Invaders as a whole, and even other heroes now and then.
-And this was just fine with James, as he had no problem getting his hands dirty in order to stymie Nazis and their co-conspirators.
+And this was just fine with James, as he had no problem getting his hands dirty to stymie Nazis and their co-conspirators.

 Things changed in early 1945, however, when James and Steve had to act fast to prevent Baron Zemo from attacking America with a stolen drone, one armed with an explosive device.
 Catching up with it as it launched on their motorcycles, the duo attempted to disarm it while in flight.